 Choosing the Right Rhinoplasty Surgeon

-Board Certification – Look for a surgeon who is certified by the American Board of Plastic Surgery (ABPS) or the American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).
+When evaluating surgeons, we recommend verifying board certification through the American Board of Plastic Surgery (ABPS) or American Board of Facial Plastic and Reconstructive Surgery (ABFPRS).

 What to Expect About A Nose Job Procedure